PE and Sport Funding

 To improve the swimming curriculum for our Y4 pupils: At Andrews’ Endowed, we fulfil the requirements of the PE National Curriculum through a block of lessons for our pupils in Y4.
 Since the introduction of the PE Premium we have employed an additional coach to enable the children to be taught in two ability groups simultaneously.
 This means they have longer lessons which are better matched to their individual needs.

-To provide occasional release time for our PE Leader, to enable staff members to lead and manage PE provision in the school: This includes liaison between Mr Maliphant and the class teachers; co-ordinating the CPD Training for the staff; co-ordinating access to extra curricular and competitive sport of all the children in the school; and monitoring the impact of the PE Premium Spending alongside the Head Teacher.
+To provide occasional release time for our PE Leader, to enable staff members to lead and manage PE provision in the school: This includes liaison with the class teachers; co-ordinating the CPD Training for the staff; co-ordinating access to extra curricular and competitive sport of all the children in the school; and monitoring the impact of the PE Premium Spending alongside the Head Teacher.

-To provide sports based enrichment activities for all the children, aimed at encouraging increased fitness and developing heart health: This year we held a Skipping Day, with all classes participating in workshops and a performance at the end of the day.
-There has been a long-term positive impact at playtimes with an increased number of children choosing to skip either individually or as part of a group.
+To provide sports based enrichment activities for all the children, aimed at encouraging increased fitness and developing heart health: This year during lockdown we provided all children with a skipping rope (skippits for Acorns) with all classes participating in challenges which were introduced online.
+There has been a long-term positive impact on the children with an increased number of children choosing to skip either individually or as part of a group at playtimes.

 Swimming is part of the National Curriculum for PE for Primary School children in England.
 The DfE expectation is as follows:

 Swimming and water safety

 All schools must provide swimming instruction either in key stage 1 or key stage 2.